mistycheney/MouseBrainAtlas/README.md

 Data are stored at `/oasis/projects/nsf/csd181/yuncong/DavidData`.

 Original data are 12 ndpi files.
 Each ndpi file contains 5 resolution levels.
 The script `split_all.sh` is used to split different levels of all images into seperate tif files.
-The tif files are stored in directories `x0.078125`, `x0.3125`, `x1.25`, `x5`, `x20`. `x20` contains the images with the highest resolution.
+The tif files are stored in 5 directories corresponding to the 5 levels: `x0.078125`, `x0.3125`, `x1.25`, `x5`, `x20`.
+Here `x20` contains the images with the highest resolution.

 Output
 -----